 Originally from the New Forest, Samuel is now based in the South West, where he divides his time between performance and education.
-He runs a thriving private teaching practice, and is highly sought after as a cellist, accompanist and conductor.
+He runs a thriving private teaching practice, and is in high demand as a cellist, accompanist, conductor and educator.

 Samuel spent his undergraduate years in the vibrant, arts-filled city of Cardiff where he received his Bachelor of Music honours degree.
 He achieved first class results in performance and analysis modules and received bursary awards for solo and ensemble performances.
 Since completing his university studies, Samuel has been awarded a Licentiate Diploma in cello performance from the Associated Board of the Royal Schools of Music, and has built up a strong, varied portfolio career.

 As a cellist, Samuel is equally at home performing as a soloist, and part of an ensemble.
 He regularly appears as a member of Bristol String Quartet for weddings and functions and has many contacts to provide accompaniment for his solo bookings on an array of instruments such as piano, harp and guitar upon request.